The Two Queens Mine fraud of 1908

 The Mine Site today:

-Travel to the Two Queens Mine involves a ride on a 4x4 road to Ash Creek southwest of the mine.
+Today, travel to the Two Queens Mine that avoids the reservation, involves a ride on a 4x4 road to Ash Creek southwest of the mine.
 From there it is a one mile walk up the creek bed to the site of the old Two Queens camp.
-At the old camp site, the road to the Two Queens Mine climbs steeply out of Ash Creek and runs for about 1 1/2 miles to the mine site.
+At the old camp site, the road to the Two Queens Mine climbs steeply out of Ash Creek and runs for a bit more than 1 mile to the mine site.

 On January 4th, 1907, the Arizona Republican published a full page article on the development of the Two Queens Mine.
 A description of the camp that was established to serve the miners was provided in this section of the article.

-Today, the camp site is a nice place with shade.
-But nothing seems to remain of the old camp, not even a can dump.
-There was no water at the surface two hundred yards above the camp as described in the article.
+Today, the camp site is a nice place with lots of shade.
+Nothing seems to remain of the old camp, not even a can dump.
+There was no water at the surface two hundred yards above the camp as described in the article above .
 This critter is one of the current occupants.

 In the 1970s, several of the old roads in the area were improved so that core drilling rigs could be brought in.
 The fence is the boundary between BLM land on the left and San Carlos Indian Reservation lands on the right.
 There is a gate where the road crosses on to the Two Queens mine property.

-The underground geology must have been complicated.
-There seems to be quite a few differnt rock types reprsented on the dump.
+The underground geology must have been complex.
+There seems to be quite a few different rock types represented on the dump.

 An air compressor and a mine hoist are the two interesting pieces of equipment that remain at the site.
 Early newspaper reports noted the arrival of the machinery in 1907.
 The equipment was most likely shipped by train to Winkelman where it would have been transferred to wagons that would have made their way northward along the Gila River to the mouth of Ash Creek.
 From there, the route would have been up the bed of Ash Creek to the camp site.
 The freight wagons would then have made their final push to the mine on the newly constructed road up from the camp.